1

 Completing the Narrative Report

-The NARRATIVE report, updated quarterly, is cumulative for the calendar year, providing an annual picture of the revitalization efforts, successes, and challenges in your district.
+The narrative report, updated quarterly, is cumulative for the calendar year, providing an annual picture of the revitalization efforts, successes, and challenges in your district.

-The NARRATIVE report can help both your local organization and Colorado Main Street celebrate successes and identify areas that might use some more attention.
+It can help both your local organization and Colorado Main Street celebrate successes and identify areas that might use some more attention.

 Some of the questions may only need to be answered for Q1.